-A video is a great way to show someone a process, teach new skills or train someone on a new system.
-But sometimes, just showing what to do or how to do it isn’t enough.
+A training video or an instructional video — which are similar, but not the same — are both great ways to guide someone through a process, teach new skills, or train someone on a new system.
+But sometimes, merely showing someone what to do and how to do it isn’t enough.

 Why add text to video?

-- Show your video’s title.
+- Show your video’s title

-- Identify something or someone on the screen.
+- Identify something or someone on the screen

-- Show a series of steps.
+- Show a series of steps

 How to add text to a video

-- Step 1: Choose annotations
+Step 1: Choose annotations

-- Step 2: Pick your style
+Step 2: Pick your style

-- Step 3: Place the playhead
+Step 3: Place the Playhead

-Place the playhead over the area on the timeline where your annotation appears.
+Place the Playhead over the area on the Timeline where your annotation appears.

-- Step 4: Position your text box
+Step 4: Position your text box

-- Step 5: Add your text
+Step 5: Add your text

 Double-click in the text box and add your text.